pashneal/LeiserChess/README.md

 Implementation of Lieserchess 2023 using Typescript and Svelte

 # Launch
-To launch, run
+To launch, under `frontend/` run
 ```
   npm install
   npm run dev
+```
 Go to the provided url! (usually localhost:8080)
-```

 # Instructions
 To move a piece, click on the square then an adjacent square, then click Commit